Boston Dynamics will ship Spot with a robot arm ‘in a few months’ and for home use ‘someday’

 Spot in the home

-When a business buys a Spot, they have to agree to the terms and conditions, like any other major purchase.
+When a business buys a Spot, they have to agree to the terms and conditions, like for any other major product purchase.
 One of the key lines in the terms states: “Spot is an amazing robot, but is not certified safe for in-home use or intended for use near children or others who may not appreciate the hazards associated with its operation.”

 But that’s not going to be the case forever.